Nivalyx/osu-wiki/wiki/Contests/en.md

 ### Newspaper Cup

-The Newspaper Cup is an open-for-all mapping contest similar to Pending Cup with a greater emphasis on novice mappers.
+The Newspaper Cup is a mapping contest similar to Pending Cup in concept but with a greater emphasis on novice mappers.
 As with Pending Cup, the contest is also being held yearly by prominent members of the Chinese mapping community and has since been developed from a contest that was particularly intended for Chinese-speaking members of the community to a global-scale contest.

 #### [Newspaper Cup \#1 (2015)](https://osu.ppy.sh/community/forums/topics/272739)